PCOS doesn’t have to be a lifelong battle that you go through alone — Well + Easy is here to help ease you through your diagnosis.

 A low GI diet for PCOS includes but is not limited to:

-For more information on how to follow a low glycemic diet, check out Well + Easy’s comprehensive low GI guide and library of recipes.
+For more information on how to follow a low glycemic diet, check out Well + Easy’s comprehensive low GI guide.

 If you have PCOS, there are several benefits to following a low glycemic diet such as: